Abhishek Bhandari Ph.D. Researcher

 Mind the (Language) Gap: Towards Probing Numerical and Cross-Lingual Limits of LVLMs

-S Gautam, AS Penamakuri, A Bhandari, G Harit
+Somraj Gautam, AS Penamakuri, Abhishek Bhandari, Gaurav Harit

 Proceedings of the 5th Workshop on Multilingual Representation Learning (MRL 2025)